Gluten-Free Flour Substitutes – Here’s the Breakdown

 Arrowroot flour is another great gluten-free flour substitute.
 It is extracted from the pulp of the arrowroot plant, Maranta arundinacea.
 Arrowroot flour is high in protein and it is loaded with nutrients.
 It is easily digested and can be used in recipes for those who have a sensitive gut.
 Arrowroot is known to also help regulate blood sugar and cholesterol levels.
 Like tapioca flour, arrowroot has a neutral taste.
 It can also be substituted for cornstarch as a thickening agent in soups, gravies, sauces, stew, puddings and custards.
 Arrowroot starch can be used in baked goods, substituting ¼ of the recipes’ flour6.
 It can also be used to add a crispy texture to “oven-fried” foods.
 Experimentation is the key to working with arrowroot flour.
-It can be found in most grocery stores and online.
+It can be found in most grocery stores.

 Tiger Nut Flour (No, it does not come from actual tigers)

 Trending upward as a gluten-free flour substitute is Tiger Nut flour.
 It is not made from a nut but from a root plant.
 Tiger nut is high in fiber and protein and helps maintain blood glucose levels.
 It is a resistant starch that can keep the gut healthy by feeding good bacteria.
 Taste-wise, it is nutty and sweet.
 It can be used to bake cookies, brownies, pancakes, tarts, doughs, and even in hamburgers.
 Baking requires a 1:1 substitution ratio for wheat flours2.
 Again, trial and error are needed to perfect your favorite recipes.
 Tiger Nut flour can be found at natural food stores and is available online.
 You can also find Tiger Nuts, which can be a great grain-free snack.

 Green Banana Flour